apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hong Kong 47: Pro-democracy icons sentenced to decades in jail**
+**Tesla Stock Is Down.
+Kim Kardashian Isn’t Helping.**

-You can read more about it [here](https://www.bbc.com/news/articles/cx2l4eynl4zo).
+You can read more about it [here](https://www.barrons.com/articles/tesla-stock-kim-kardashian-robot-87231f38).

 ## Requirements
 - Python 3.8